When you buy via links on this page, I may earn an affiliate commission. Learn more.

 Can You Shorten Sweater Sleeves

-Answer: Yes, sweaters can be altered, but unless your handy with a knitting needle, it’ll cost you between $40 to $80 bucks.
+Answer: Yes, sweaters can be altered, but unless you are handy with a knitting needle, it’ll cost you between $40 to $80 bucks.
 If the sweater sleeve isn’t too long (1 to 2 inches over the desired length) and if the sweater material is fairly thin (merino wool, acrylic, light cashmere, etc) then you can shorten it yourself.
 Just fold the sweater under to the desired sleeve length, take a needle and thread that matches the color of the sweater and do a very simple stitch to hold the sleeves in place.
 Also, look for sweaters with sleeves that 3/4 length (which would be full length on you).